georgesterpu/avsr-tf1/README.md

 # Getting started

-A typical workflow is the following:
+A typical workflow is as follows:

 1. convert data into .tfrecord files
 2. train/evaluate models